PotatoTomatoYay/QUANTUM-BJ-AT-THE-SPEED-OF-LIGHT/README.md

 # What did we learn from this experience?
 Oh boy, where do we start?
 Before this hackathon, our entire team had minimum practice with python, python notebooks, and most importantly, zero experience with quantum computing.

-Prior to this experience, we assumed that programming through a quantum computer only requires changes on the hardware side rather than the software side of things.
-We learned that not only does the hardware need to support particle entanglement, but programming is approached differently as computer scientists need to brainstorm and implement algorithms that not only function with qubits, but exploit them to its fullest with appropriate algorithms taking advantage of superposition.
+We were all under the impression that programming a quantum computer would be no different than programming a normal computer with the exception that the programming language would be different.
+Through experimenting and reading the qiskit library, we discovered that quantum programming required the programmer to understand how to exploit